rolancon/7cal/README.md

-(divided by a number that should always return another integer number) The default date terms are the first day, second or msec in its specific period.
+(divided by a number that should always return another integer number) The default date terms are the first day, second or msec in its specific period. dates are 1-index based times are 0-index based

 ## Examples

+### Year and date notation

-The 'zeropoint' of 7Cal is notated as 1 term:
+The notation of 7Cal's 'zero point' is 1 term:

     +0

-which is the start of the very first year on the calendar.
-The date, time and msecs terms are left out, so they revert to their defaults: the first day of the year, the first second of the first day and 0 msecs.
+which marks the start of the very first year on the calendar.
+The date, time and msecs terms are left out, so they revert to their defaults: the first day of the year, the first second of the first day plus 0 msecs.

 The next year on the 7Cal calendar is then: